-If an adult with capacity makes a decision to refuse care or treatment from an LPT service, then it is their right to make this choice even if it is defined as an "unwise decision."
+LPT service, then it is their right to make this choice even if it is seen as an "unwise decision".
 Records should evidence discussion or communication with the adult regarding the benefits and risks of any proposed treatment and any risks posed by the proposed care or treatment being declined.

-If a clinician is concerned that an adult is making a decision which poses a risk of significant harm to that adult, then this concern should be clearly discussed with the adult and the outcomes of the discussion documented in the records.
+If a clinician is concerned that someone is making a decision which poses a risk of significant harm to that adult, then this concern should be clearly discussed with the adult and the outcomes of the discussion documented in the records.
+The clinician should also seek advice from LPT Safeguarding Team: lpt.safeguardingduty@nhs.net or call 2016 295 8977.

-There may be occasions when an adult makes repeated unwise decisions which mean that their capacity to make those decisions is questioned, if this is the case then a capacity assessment should be considered, and advice gained from LPT Safeguarding Team.
+There may be occasions when a person makes repeated unwise decisions which mean that their capacity to make those decisions is questioned, if this is the case then a capacity assessment should be considered, and advice gained from LPT Safeguarding Team.

-6.13 A VARM is arranged when the adult (anyone 18 or over) has the capacity to make unwise decisions however they are at risk of imminent significant harm as a result of those decisions.
+6.3.2 A VARM (Vulnerable Adult Risk Management) meeting is arranged when an adult (anyone 18 or over) has the capacity to make unwise decisions but is at risk of imminent significant harm because of those decisions.
 The person either does not engage with services or engagement is not reducing the level of risk and the person remains at risk of significant harm or death.

-It is essential to note that as well as self-neglecting, the adult must be considered to have a potential need for care and support even if those needs are not being currently met by any agency.
+It is essential to note that the adult must be considered to have potential care and support needs even if those needs are not being currently met by any agency in line with the Care Act 2014.

-If LPT clinicians believe an adult with care and support needs is at risk of imminent significant harm as a result of capacious decisions then the LPT clinician should contact LPT Safeguarding Team for advice.
+If LPT clinicians believe an adult with care and support needs is at risk of imminent significant harm because of their decisions, then the LPT clinician should contact LPT Safeguarding Team for advice: